 He shrugged.
 “What do you want to know?”

 “I don’t even know how to answer that,” she said.
-“I don’t know enough to know where to begin.
-Denth taught me a few Commands, but the first time I used Awakening was when I got that rope to untie itself and let me free.”
+“Denth taught me a few Commands, but that was the same day that you took me captive.”

-“First time?”
-Vasher asked.

-She nodded.
+Vasher nodded.

-“Oh, that’s right,” he mumbled.
-“You’re of the royal line.”

-“What’s that supposed to mean?”

-He just shrugged.
 They sat silent for a few minutes.

 “Well?” she finally asked.
 “Are you going to say anything?”